-The "Spillbuster" van's high-pressure, high-temperature spray is directed over the oiled surface to remove the oil.
+The water wash van's high-pressure, high-temperature spray is directed over the oiled surface to remove the oil.
 The van has a tank, with heater, hose, and nozzle.
 Water pressure is approximately 3,000 psi.
 The removed oil is trapped downstream in a man-made lined pit or trench or in a boomed-off area of open water close to shore.
 The oil is then removed by direct suction, skimming, burning, or sorbent pads.
-The Spillbuster van has a 200-gallon water tank with a diesel heater.
+The water wash van has a 200-gallon water tank with a diesel heater.
 The van can be coupled with a water truck to give it a continuous supply of water.
-Without a water truck the van can operate for 4 to 6 hours.
+Without a water truck, the van can operate for 4 to 6 hours.

-The Spillbuster is loaded onto a deck barge to access offshore oiled structures.
+The water wash van is loaded onto a deck barge to access offshore oiled structures.